caoting-dotcom/multiBranchModel/README.md

 This repo includes the implementation for paper "NN-Stretch: Automatic Neural Network Branching for Parallel Inference on Heterogeneous Multi-Processors"

+The following commands run on a host computer connected with an Android phone.
+The host computer OS prefers Ubuntu, since Docker on Windows may invoke some system issues.

 ## Pull docker

 We provide a docker container for the artifact.
 It can be directly downloaded by: